 Styles

 Styles help you create and scale user-facing screens while adhering to your brand's guidelines.
-You can add your brand's logo, colors, and other design elements in a central location in the Descope UI.
-Any screens you create with the Screen Builder will take on the brand elements from Styles.
+You can add your brand's logo, colors, and other design elements in a central location within the Descope Console.
+Any screens you create with the Screen Builder will take on the brand elements from your pre-defined styles.

 Create New Styles File